hansemannn/titanium-bluetooth/README.md

 - [x] Receive state events

 ## Documentation
-An API documentation can be found in the [Wiki](https://github.com/hansemannn/titanium-bluetooth/wiki).
+An API documentation can be found in the [documentation folder](documentation).

 ## Example
-> Please check [ios/example/app.js](ios/example/app.js) and [android/example/app.js](android/example/app.js) for platform-specific examples.
+> Please check [example/app.js](example/app.js) for an example.
+Use the documentation to see which API-features are available for each platform.

 ## Authors
 - [x] Hans Knoechel ([@hansemannnn](https://twitter.com/hansemannnn) / [Web](http://hans-knoechel.de))